 - The music for the service reflects the character of the music normally used at worship.

-- Additional musicians may be engaged and one of the choirs may participate if desired and if they are available.
+- Additional musicians may be engaged and the choir may participate if desired and if they are available.

 - When the date of the ceremony is placed on the calendar, the organist will be notified.
 The couple should arrange for an appointment with the organist as early as possible.

-- Certain size and height limits apply, so the details need to be worked out with Joan Lochridge.
+- Certain size and height limits apply, so the details need to be worked out with Joan Lochridge of the Altar Guild.
 Call her at 813.286.2208.

 - Flowers remain at the altar after the service for use on Sunday, and are later taken to the sick and home bound.